MEANING OF REMEDY:

 a) Breach of promise to marry, where damages shall be calculated on the basis of mental injury sustained by the aggrieved party.

 b) Wrongful dishonour of cheque by a banker.
 In this case the rule is, smaller the amount of the cheque, larger will be the damages awarded.
-A trader may recover such damages as wrongful dishonour of cheque which adversely affects his goodwill, but a non-trader whose cheque is wrongfully dishonoured will have to prove that there was loss of goodwill before claiming such damages.
+A trader may recover such damages as wrongful dishonour of cheque which adversely affects his goodwill, but a non-trader whose cheque is wrongfully dishonoured will have to prove that there was loss of goodwill before claiming such damages. - Nominal Damages:

 Nominal damages are those which are awarded where there is only a technical violation of a legal right but the aggrieved party has not in fact suffered any loss because of breach of contract.
 These damages are called nominal because they are very small.
-The court may or may not award these damages.
+The court may or may not award these damages. - Damages for Inconvenience and Discomfort:

 If a party has suffered physical inconvenience and discomfort due to breach of contract, that party can recover the damages for such inconvenience and discomfort.

 Example: H with his wife and children booked a ticket for a midnight train, to be transported to a particular place where he lived.
 They were however transported to a wrong place and they had to walk several miles on a drizzling night and as a result, his wife caught cold and he had to incur some medical expenses.
 It was held that he could recover compensation for inconvenience and not for medical expenses for the sickness of his wife because it was very remote consequence.
 (Hobbs vs. London & S.W.
-Rail Co.)
+Rail Co.) - Liquidated Damages and Penalty:

 When the parties to a contract at the time of formation of contract, specify a sum which will become payable by the party responsible for breach, such specified sum is called liquidated damages.
-Liquidated damages are a fair and genuine pre-estimate of the damages likely to result due to breach.
+Liquidated damages are a fair and genuine pre-estimate of the damages likely to result due to breach. - Stipulation for Interest:

 The stipulations for interest may or may not be in the nature of a penalty.
-If the stipulation for interest is in the nature of a penalty, the court may award reasonable compensation only.
+If the stipulation for interest is in the nature of a penalty, the court may award reasonable compensation only. - Forfeiture of security deposit:

 A clause in a contract which provides for forfeiture of security deposit in the event of failure to perform is in the nature of a penalty.
 In such cases, the court may award reasonable compensation only.